brandonjackson/make-chatterbot/README.md

 Installation
 ------------

-- Make sure you have these dependencies installed:
+- Make sure you have these dependencies installed (see code snippet below for help):
     - the `espeak` package
     - the `pyAIML` Python package
 - Make sure `make-chatterbot.py` is executable
 - From the terminal call `./make-chatterbot.py`
 - When presented with a prompt, start the conversation!